Skip to content

 Warning

-Do not proceed until you have fully configured your rclone remote[s] in rclone config or disabled cloud storage in the settings.
+Do not proceed until you have fully configured your rclone remote[s] as described above or disabled cloud storage in the settings.

 Step 5: Saltbox